Formalising Ordinal Partition Relations Using Isabelle/HOL: Introduction to Isabelle

 \section{Introduction to Isabelle}

 Isabelle is an interactive theorem prover originally developed in the 1980s with the aim of supporting multiple logical formalisms.
 These include first-order logic (intuitionistic as well as classical) and higher-order logic as well as Zermelo Fraenkel set theory.
-However, the 1990s saw higher-order logic take a dominant role in the field of formal verification, and while Isabelle/ZF and Isabelle/HOL share the entire Isabelle code base (basic inference procedures, a sophisticated user interface, etc.), Isabelle/HOL \cite{isa-tutorial} has much additional automation: so much so that it's the best choice even for set theory.
+However, the 1990s saw higher-order logic take a dominant role in the field of interactive theorem proving, particularly in hardware verification~\cite{harrison-exp,kalvala-hol,PVS96:CAV}.
+While Isabelle/ZF and Isabelle/HOL share the entire Isabelle code base (basic inference procedures, a sophisticated user interface, etc.), Isabelle/HOL \cite{isa-tutorial} has much additional automation: so much so that it's the best choice even for set theory.

 Unlike proof assistants based on constructive type theories, Isabelle/HOL implements \emph{simple type theory}.
 Types can take types as parameters but not integers for example.
 The type of finite sequences (known as \emph{lists}) takes the component type as a parameter, but there is no type of $n$-element lists.
 Logical predicates form the basis of a basic typed set theory, where any desired set can be expressed by comprehension over a formula.
 We can define the \textit{set} of $n$-element lists where the elements are drawn from some other set.
 Thus, the simple framework given by types can be refined through the use of sets.